Cannibal Holocaust: Legacy

 Unofficial sequels to Cannibal Holocaust were produced in the years following its release.
 The titles of these films were changed following their original theatrical releases in order to associate the film with Cannibal Holocaust in different markets.
 In 1985, Mario Gariazzo directed Schiave bianche: violenza in Amazzonia, which was also released as Cannibal Holocaust 2: The Catherine Miles Story.
 In addition to the new title, Slater notes similarities between the score in The Catherine Miles Story and Riz Ortolani's score in Cannibal Holocaust.
 Previously known for his work in Mondo films, Antonio Climati directed Natura contro in 1988, which was released as Cannibal Holocaust II in the United Kingdom.

 In 2005, Deodato announced that he planned to make a companion piece to Cannibal Holocaust entitled Cannibals.
 Deodato was originally hesitant about directing his new film, as he thought that he would make it too violent for American audiences.
 However, while he was in Prague filming his cameo appearance in Hostel: Part II for Eli Roth, Deodato viewed Hostel and decided that he would direct after all, citing it as a similarly violent film that was given a mainstream release in the United States.
 Although the screenplay, written by Christine Conradt, was completed, a financial conflict between Deodato and the film's producer led to the project's cancellation.
 In 2013, Roth directed The Green Inferno, which takes its title from the fictional documentary produced in Cannibal Holocaust.
 Roth's film was intended as an homage to Cannibal Holocaust and other cannibal films from the same era.

 The film's influence has extended to other media as well.
 In 2001, Death metal band Necrophagia released a song entitled "Cannibal Holocaust" from the eponymous record.

 It was revealed in April 2020, that the movie would be getting a video game sequel called Ruggero Deodato, Cannibal.
 The game is being developed by Fantastico Studios and was expected to be available from November 2020 for Nintendo Switch, PlayStation 4, Xbox One, PC and mobile.
-However, in December 2020, the game was retitled Borneo: A Jungle Nightmare and delayed to Spring 2021, but has yet to be released.
+However, in December 2020, the game was retitled Borneo: A Jungle Nightmare and delayed to Spring 2021, and later in 2024 under a new title, “Cannibal Tales”.
+The new title would still feature the “Borneo: Jungle Nightmare” story, but now under an episodic style of gameplay.